Northwestern-invented biomaterial technology moves from lab bench to the orthopaedic market

 “A decade later, through collaborations with industry, we were able to jump-start the translation process to use our polymer technology in innovative bioresorbable orthopaedic devices.
 Even though 20 years seems like a long time to see our technology get to market, we are fortunate to achieve this milestone in my academic career.”

-“What drove the development of citrate-based polymers and composites was the need to work with materials that were elastic like rubber, easy to tailor, could support cell functions, but also would safely dissolve away in the body while being replaced with normal tissue — as no such material existed at the time.
+On searching for new materials: “What drove the development of citrate-based polymers and composites was the need to work with materials that were elastic like rubber, easy to tailor, could support cell functions, but also would safely dissolve away in the body while being replaced with normal tissue — as no such material existed at the time.
 Working with an excellent team of students and postdocs, we invented a material taking into account a variety of requirements from the start.
 These included the body’s mechanism for degradation, ability to synthesize easily and with safe components, and modularity to control material properties for a variety of potential applications.
 Throughout the years, we and others have demonstrated that citrate-based polymer can be engineered into devices that help regenerate blood vessels, skin, heart, cartilage, bone, bladder and muscle tissues.”

-“There is a demand from surgeons and patients for better bioresorbable devices, ones that promote tissue regeneration or at least would not interfere with it.
+On demand for better devices: “There is a demand from surgeons and patients for better bioresorbable devices, ones that promote tissue regeneration or at least would not interfere with it.
 It is not easy to introduce new devices built with new bioresorbable polymers in the market due to problems with implants made from traditional biodegradable polymers and the scrutiny from regulatory agencies when reviewing new bioresorbable devices.
 It was a long process but well worth it to bring new solutions to the market through established medical device companies.”

-“Although we pioneered and have been working on this biomaterial technology for almost 20 years, significant credit goes to visionary individuals from industry, specifically Acuitive Technologies and Stryker, for recognizing the potential of our technology and investing resources for its development and validation.
+On taking risks: “Although we pioneered and have been working on this biomaterial technology for almost 20 years, significant credit goes to visionary individuals from industry, specifically Acuitive Technologies and Stryker, for recognizing the potential of our technology and investing resources for its development and validation.
 It took Acuitive six years to develop CITREGEN™ into useful products.
 The collaborations and partnerships that CARE has formed are important to replicating CITREGEN’s™ success in other health applications and translating into clinical practice other types of regenerative engineering technologies in the future.”